Anne Stewart, Countess of Galloway: Early life

 Her paternal grandparents were Robert Dashwood (son of Sir Robert Dashwood, 1st Baronet) and the former Dorothy Reade (a daughter of Sir James Reade, 2nd Baronet).
-Her mother was a daughter of Edward Spencer of Rendlesham.
+Her mother was a daughter of Edward Spencer of Rendlesham and sister of Anne Hamilton, Duchess of Hamilton.

 Personal life

 On 13 June 1764, she married the future earl, when he was an MP and heir to his father's earldom.
 His first wife, Lady Charlotte Greville, had died in 1763, leaving him with no living children.
 In the year of their marriage, Sir Joshua Reynolds painted Anne in the guise of a shepherdess; the portrait is now held by the Metropolitan Museum of Art, New York.
 Together, they were the parents of sixteen children: